-Instructor’s Assistants are similar to Instructors but they can only edit courses that are authored by the instructors they’ve been assigned to.
+Instructor’s Assistants are similar to Instructors but they can be managed by their instructors and they can only edit courses their instructor has assigned them to.
 Editing a course will allow them to create and delete sections, lessons, quizzes, and quiz questions within that course but they may not create or delete courses themselves.

 A student can only view content of courses and memberships their enrolled in and edit their own user profile information.

 All user accounts created via LifterLMS registrations and checkouts are created as students.
 This role is, essentially, the WordPress core’s subscriber role.